 About

-I am an Italian PhD fellow in Mathematics at the University of Ferrara, mostly interested in Many-Valued Logics, Automated Theorem Proving and Symbolic Machine Learning.
+I am an Italian PhD fellow in Mathematics at the University of Ferrara, mostly interested in Many-Valued Multi-Modal Logics and their application to Symbolic Machine Learning.
 I am also part of the Applied Computational Logic and Artificial Intelligence Lab at the University of Ferrara.
-At the moment, I am also a visiting PhD student at the University of Queensland.

 The main goal of my research is to improve Symbolic Machine Learning algorithms through the use (and relative study) of non-classical logic, with a double aim:

-In the last year I manly focused on the study of Many-Valued Logics and their algebraic counterpart, contributing to the development of analytic tableaux systems for these logics up to the Many-Valued Modal case, specifically for a Many-Valued version of the Halpern and Shoham Interval Temporal Logic.
+In the last two years I manly focused on the study of Many-Valued Multi-Modal Logics and their algebraic counterpart, contributing to the development of a reasoning tool based on the analytic tableaux technique to check for satisfiability and vadility of formulae in these logics (actually, a many-valued relaxation of these problems).

-If any of these topics tickles your mind, don’t be afraid of reaching me!
+If any of these topics tickles your mind, please send me an e-mail!